-Yogurt from the supermarket often contains a good deal of sugar and artificial flavouring or other chemical additives.
+Yogurt from the supermarket often contains a good deal of sugar and artificial flavoring or other additives.
 When it comes to homemade yogurt, it’s up to you what goes in.
 Plus, homemade yogurt is a blast to make.
 Here’s a simple yogurt recipe.

 For this scrumptious homemade yogurt recipe, you’ll need the following ingredients:

 - 2 tbsp. plain yogurt or yogurt powder.
-You can find yogurt powder at larger supermarket chains or online on Amazon**.
-Plain yogurt or yogurt powder is essential for your first batch of homemade yogurt.
-The bacteria helps thicken the milk.
-Come the second round of recipe prep, you can use your own homemade yogurt.
+You can find yogurt powder at larger supermarket chains or online.
+Plain yogurt or yogurt powder is essential for your first homemade yogurt.
+The bacteria help thicken the milk.
+Come the second round of recipe prep; you can use your own homemade yogurt.

 - Heat the milk to about 90°F and let it simmer for about five minutes.
 This kills any bacteria present in the milk.

 - Let the milk cool down to around 120°F. A kitchen thermometer may be helpful here.